FPX Nickel is developing the Decar nickel district in central BC, which includes its Baptiste project. Courtesy of FPX Nickel

 In July, the company announced it had completed a value engineering study to improve the economics and reduce the carbon emissions of its proposed mine plan, and that it planned to adopt a trolley-assist haul truck system and increase its bench height and haul truck size to reduce the number of trucks needed, as well as to adopt autonomous haulage for its future mine expansion.

 According to the Mining Association of British Columbia (MABC), it currently takes up to 15 years to permit a mine in Canada.
-Much of the reason for the lengthy permitting time is the environmental assessment process, which requires companies to obtain permits and authorizations from numerous, and often siloed, provincial and federal ministries and agencies, said Michael Goehring, MABC’s president and CEO, in an interview with CIM Magazine.
+The current lengthy permitting time requires companies to obtain permits and authorizations from numerous, and often siloed, provincial and federal ministries and agencies, said Michael Goehring, MABC’s president and CEO, in an interview with CIM Magazine.

 “We need greater intergovernmental cooperation,” said Goehring.
 MABC has been advocating for reforms that would streamline and expedite critical minerals project permitting, including the establishment of a CMO.